karinewagner/karinewagner/README.md

 ### Hi there 👋, que bom ver você por aqui! :)

-- My name is Karine Wagner and I'm starting in the development area.
+- My name is Karine Wagner and I'm working in the web development area.

-- I’m currently learning HTML, CSS, JavaScript...
+- I have knowledge and projects developed with HTML, CSS, JavaScript e SQL.

+- I'm currently studying JavaScript, Node.JS, SQL...

 🥰🚀👩🏼‍💻